open-edge-insights/eii-c-utils/README.md

 > library is required.
 For Ubuntu this is `libcjson-dev`, Fedora is `cjson-devel`
 > and Alpine is `cjson-dev`.

-If you wish to install the EII Utils on your system from source, execute the following command after building the library:
+If you wish to install the OEI Utils on your system from source, execute the following command after building the library:

 ```sh
 sudo make install
 ```

-By default, this command will install the EII Utils C library into `/opt/intel/eii/lib/`.
+By default, this command will install the OEI Utils C library into `/opt/intel/eii/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
 As a result, you must add this directory to you `LD_LIBRARY_PATH`.
 This can be accomplished with the following `export`: